- Developers

 - Testability.

 Take a software system with multiple services, for example.
-Can you completely separate these services from each other?
+Can you separate entirely these services from each other?
 Do they have different peaks and troughs in their demand profile?
-If you answer affirmatively to these questions, then you can consider the microservices architecture.
+If you answer these questions affirmatively, then you can consider the microservices architecture.

 4. Details concerning the chosen system architecture pattern